balaramadurai/hugo-travelify-theme/exampleSite/content/post/hugo-travelify-theme-features.md

 Beside the profile section you can add widgets on the right sidebar.
 The following widgets are available:

 - recent articles
+- Subscribe via email (Mailchimp integration - Use the method prescribed in http://kb.mailchimp.com/lists/signup-forms/add-a-signup-form-to-your-website and copy the text from `form=//username/mailchimp/path/`and copy this path to the `mailchimpform` variable under `[params.widget]` in your `config.toml`)
+- Multiple author support
 - category list
 - tag list
 - tag cloud